Masellers/Network-Simulation-With-GNS3/README.md

 <img src="https://i.imgur.com/CFikBCS.png" height="80%" width="80%" alt="Ping2"/>

 # **Step 4: WireShark**
-In our Wireshark packet capture we can see our ARP packets followed by ICMP request and reply packets
+In our Wireshark packet capture we can see our ARP packets followed by ICMP request and reply packets.
+ARP is used to map IP addresses to a physical MAC address.

+You can see in the packet capture that the PC1 at 192.168.0.2 is asking who is at 192.168.0.1.
+Once the devices in a network know eachothers MAC address they can continue pinging as we have asked.
+When analyzing network traffic we should look for excessive ARP requests, which could indicate network issues or potential ARP spoofing/poisoning attacks.

+There are 5 request and 5 reply ICMP packets as well because we pinged.
+These packets are exactly what we would expect but when analyzing a network we could look for a high volume of Echo Requests or ICMP error messages, which might indicate network issues or potential scanning activities.

+Finally the LOOP packets at the beginning and the end, these are there to show that the interface is functioning properly and that there are no faults in the transmission process.

 <img src="https://i.imgur.com/xGbDc1r.png" height="80%" width="80%" alt="WireShark"/>